 Billy’s bedroom, where she and Billy have sex in front of a

-hidden Jennifer, to punish
+hidden Jennifer, to punish her for her infidelity.

 Irene gets arrested.
 Billy no longer loves unfaithful Jennifer, rejects her and starts dating her best friend, leaving Jennifer still a virgin, without a boyfriend.